efecte8/funcraft/README.md

 # funcraft
-Funcraft is a photo editing tool that utilizes open source mation learning models.
+Funcraft is a photo editing tool that utilizes open source machine learning models.